Following on from my 2009 web statistics, below is a summary of what traffic the site took in 2009.

-In 2006 the site took about 95,000 visitors, increasing to 145,000 and declining to 135,000 respectively in 2007 and 2008.
 In 2009 the site took 106,930 visitors over the entire year which resulted in 136,525 pageviews.
+During 2010, the site generated 97,509 visits and 132,068 pageviews.
+That figure is down from my two biggest years of approximately 145,000 and 135,000 during 2007 and 2008 when I was posting less frequently but the posts were of a more technical nature and also pop culture related such as Australian Idol.
 It’ll come as no surprise that from a traffic driving potential, a lot fewer people are interested in reading about my personal ramblings compared to technical style posts that I used to post.

-The most popular posts for the year were similar to 2006, 2007 and 2008 but with a few newcomers:
+The most popular posts for the year were nearly identical to 2009, with four of five remaining and one newcomer:

 - Disable Options In A Select Dropdown Element